tlanes/Cubesat-OBC-PPT/README.md

 # Cubesat-OBC-PPT
-Simulating i2c protocol between two arduinos for **Cubesat PPT ACS**
+-Simulating i2c protocol between two arduinos for **Cubesat PPT ACS**
----

   **MASTER - OBC**
-    Can send commands A - H via serial input from user **SLAVE - PPT**
+    -Can send commands A - H via serial input from user **SLAVE - PPT**
-    Receives commands from OBC and switches to determine which LED to blink.
+    -Receives commands from OBC and switches to determine which LED to blink.
 ACKs to the OBC whether fire was successful.

 ### !!
 TO-DO TODAY !!
 - [ ] write the `wait(deg)`